wang-sy/2DPlatformGame/TILEMAP_GUIDE.md

 - **Defeating Enemies**: Players can defeat enemies by jumping on them from above
 - **Taking Damage**: Contact with enemies from the side or below damages the player
 - **Bounce Effect**: Successfully jumping on an enemy bounces the player upward

+### Animation Notes

+- **Animation Fallback**: If an enemy doesn't have a "walk" animation, it will automatically use "idle" instead
+- **Frog Example**: The frog enemy only has "idle" and "jump" animations, perfect for its hopping movement pattern (move_and_jump)

 ## Player